 This course provides a comprehensive introduction to the principles and conventions of the CPT and HCPCS coding systems.
 Students will assign diagnostic and procedural codes and diagnostic groupings, including APCs, in accordance with current regulations and established guidelines.
 Special emphasis is placed upon coding compliance strategies, auditing, reporting, and coding quality monitors.
-The AHIMA Virtual Lab is used in this course.

-Advanced CPT Coding
+Advanced CPT Coding & Virtual PPE